Global Centre for Mineral Security

 International Council for Artisanal and Small-scale Mining (ICASM)

-The Global Centre for Minerals Security (GCMS) is supporting artisanal and small-scale mining (ASM) associations globally to establish an International Council for Artisanal and Small-scale Mining (ICASM).
-Following on the 2018 Mosi Oa Tunya Declaration, and recognising the challenges of climate change, it became clear that such a global platform could provide support and advocacy in international stages and decision making that affect the ASM sector.
-Above all, ICASM aims to be a dynamic platform that seeks to represent miners working in the field who may not have access to positions of leadership.
-Through prioritizing the miners’ voices, it aims to address current and emerging challenges in the ASM sector, improving livelihoods and enhancing resilience and economic diversification in mineral-rich regions.
+The Global Centre for Minerals Security (GCMS) is supporting artisanal and small-scale mining (ASM) associations worldwide to establish the International Council for Artisanal and Small-scale Mining (ICASM).
+Building on the foundation of the 2018 Mosi Oa Tunya Declaration, and response to the growing challenges posed climate change, it became evident a global platform was needed to support and advocate for the ASM sector in international decision-making forums.
+ICASM’s primary goal is to serve as a dynamic and inclusive platform, amplifying the voices of miners who often lack access to leadership positions.
+By placing miners at the forefront, ICASM aims to address both current and emerging challenges in the ASM sector, enhance livelihoods and promote sustainable development, and enhancing resilience and economic diversification in mineral-rich regions.

 Contact us